Contexter/FountainAI/Initialize the FountainAI.md

    - Replace `<public_key>` with the public key you copied earlier.

 3. **Copy the Private Key**:
-   - Run the following command to display the private key:
+   - Back on you local machine (first tab of your terminal), run the following command to display the private key:
      ```sh
      cat ~/.ssh/id_ed25519
      ```